noahwesttech/Keep-Track-Of-Your-Employees/readme.md

 SO THAT I can organize and plan my business

 ## Installation
 Clone the repository from GitHub.
-This app requires Node.js, Inquirer, Express, and mysql12.
-Start application by running 'npm start.'
-To view database from MySQL, type 'run mysql -u root -p'
+This app requires Node.js, Inquirer, console.table package and mysql12.

 ## Usage
 This application will allow users to view, add, and edit their employees, edit their roles and departments, and their managers.